-We are at a critical time in the fight for marriage equality in this country.
-In Maine, voters are being asked for the first time in the country to affirmatively pass marriage for gays and lesbians at the ballot box.
+In Maine, voters will be asked for the first time in the country to affirmatively pass marriage for gays and lesbians at the ballot box.
 Voters in Maryland and Washington are being asked to affirm legislatively passed marriage equality laws.
 In Minnesota, voters will consider a constitutional amendment to ban gay and lesbian couples from marriage.
 Throughout the campaigns HRC has provided financial contributions as well as in-kind contributions of staff and research to support the state efforts.